AdityaShah7867/DevOps/README.md

 # DevOps
-Lets see What is Devops and Learn about it.
+Lets see What is Devops and Learn about it , click on Discussion tab above to explore more